What to Expect at Zion National Park in January

 Scenic Drives in January at Zion

-While visiting Zion in January you are able to drive the four Zion National Park Scenic Drives.
-The Zion Canyon road is only open to cars from November to March, except for holidays, so you definitely want to take advantage of this opportunity.
+Zion Canyon: This road is only open to cars from November to mid-March, except for holidays, so you definitely want to take advantage of this opportunity.
 On the 6.5 mile drive, you will see the most incredible rock formations.

-The Zion-Mt.
-Carmel Highway and Tunnel is a must-drive!
+Zion-Mt.
+Carmel Highway: Highway 9 and Tunnel is a must-drive!
 The tunnel is 1.1 miles long and the elevation gain is 800 feet.
 If you’re driving an RV or oversized vehicle, be sure to check size limits and fees first.
 Driving along Highway 9 from Zion Canyon to the east entrance is breathtaking!
 Take advantage of the pullouts to stop and take photos, or even take a hike.

-And if you don’t mind driving 40 miles north of Zion Canyon, you can drive the Kolob Canyons section of the park.
+Kolob Canyons: If you don’t mind driving 40 miles north of Zion Canyon, you can drive the Kolob Canyons section of the park.
 Again, check road conditions because this road closes frequently in the winter.

 Hiking in January at Zion